tasmota/docs/docs/Displays.md

 :H,ILI9341,240,320,16,SPI,1,-1,14,13,5,4,15,*,40
 ```

-:S
+`:S`
-splash setup, also defines initial colors.
+splash setup, also defines initial colors. (optional, if omitted screen is not cleared initially)

 1. Font number
 2. Font size
 3. FG color (as index color)
 4. BG color (as index color)
 5. x position of text
 6. y position of text

-example:
+!!! example

 ```haskell
 :S,2,1,1,0,40,20
 ```
-:I
+`:I`
-initial register setup for the display controler. (`IC` marks that the controller is using command mode even with command parameters)
+Initial register setup for the display controler. (`IC` marks that the controller is using command mode even with command parameters)
-all values are in hex.
+All values are in hex.
 On SPI the first value is the command, then the number of arguments and the the arguments itself.
-Bi7 7 on the number of arguments set indicate a wait of 150 ms. On I2C all hex values are sent to i2c
+`Bi7 7` on the number of arguments set indicate a wait of 150 ms. On I2C all hex values are sent to i2c

-example:
+!!! example

 ```haskell
 :I